-Traditionally, society has expected and physicians and midwives have held sacred, a standard of behaviour and ethical values of the highest order.
-Trainees will adhere to the standards of ethical behaviour, as outlined in the respective College of Physician and Surgeons of Ontario; College of Family Physicians of Canada, College of Midwives of Ontario, and the Colleges of the respective Regulated
+Traditionally, society has expected, and physicians and midwives have held sacred, a standard of behaviour and ethical values of the highest order.
+Trainees will adhere to the standards of ethical behaviour, as outlined in the respective College of Physician and Surgeons of Ontario; College of Family Physicians of Canada, College of Midwives of Ontario, and the Colleges of the respective Regulated Health Professionals.

-Health Professionals.
 In general, their professional activities will be characterized by honesty, integrity, conscientiousness and reliability.
 Behaviour inconsistent with being a physician, or midwife, is viewed as a demonstration of lack of suitability to be a practicing healthcare professional.

-- 1. All trainees must introduce themselves as a trainee status or equivalent, and must obtain informed consent from the patient or appropriate Substitute Decision Maker before performing any clinical activity or procedure on the patient. - 2.
-Assessment of behavioural and ethical performance will be related to the following educational objectives: - 2.1 The trainee should display skill at communicating and interacting appropriately with patients, families and co-workers.
-Qualities that the trainee should demonstrate include, but are not limited to the following: - a. empathy and compassion for patients and their families; - b. concern for the needs of the patients and their families to understand the nature of the illness and the goals and possible complications to investigations and treatment; - c. concern for the psychosocial aspects of the patient's illness;] - d. respect for, and ability to work harmoniously with physicians, allied healthcare professionals, and other staff; - e. recognition of the importance of self-assessment and of continuing medical education, and a willingness to teach others in their own profession, as well as to other allied healthcare professionals; - f. understanding of the appropriate requirements for involvement of patients and their families in research; and, - g. awareness of the effects that differences in gender, cultural and social background may have on the maintenance of health and the progression and treatment of illness. - 2.2 Behaviour unacceptable to the professional practice of healthcare may include, but are not limited to the following:
+- 1. All trainees must introduce themselves as a trainee status or equivalent, and must obtain informed consent from the patient or appropriate Substitute Decision Maker before performing any clinical activity or procedure on the patient. - Assessment of behavioural and ethical performance will be related to the following educational objectives: - a.
+The trainee should display skill at communicating and interacting appropriately with patients, families and co-workers.
+Qualities that the trainee should demonstrate include, but are not limited to the following: - i. empathy and compassion for patients and their families;

-- a. referring to oneself as, or holding oneself to be, more qualified than one is; - b. performing any clinical activity or procedure without the informed consent of the patient, parent, or appropriate Substitute Decision Maker; - c. theft of drugs; - d. violation of the criminal code; - e. failure to be available while on call; - f. failure to respect patients' rights; - g. breach of confidentiality; - h. failure to provide transfer of responsibility for patient care; - i. failure to keep proper documentation in patient charts; - j. sexual impropriety with a patient; - k. being under the influence of alcohol or drugs while participating in patient care or on call; and, - I. any other conduct unbecoming of a practicing healthcare professional. - 2.3 Breach of any of the above principles of behaviour may result in a report to the Chief of Staff, to the VP Medical & Academic Affairs, to the appropriate faculty's training program, or as required by statute, be reported to the relevant professional association.
+- ii. concern for the needs of the patients and their families to understand the nature of the illness and the goals and possible complications to investigations and treatment; - iii. concern for the psychosocial aspects of the patient's illness;] - iv. respect for, and ability to work harmoniously with physicians, allied healthcare professionals, and other staff; - v. recognition of the importance of self-assessment and of continuing medical education, and a willingness to teach others in their own profession, as well as to other allied healthcare professionals; - vi. understanding of the appropriate requirements for involvement of patients and their families in research; and, - vii. awareness of the effects that differences in gender, cultural and social background may have on the maintenance of health and the progression and treatment of illness. - b.
+Behaviour unacceptable to the professional practice of healthcare may include, but are not limited to the following: - i. referring to oneself as, or holding oneself to be, more qualified than one is: - ii. performing any clinical activity or procedure without the informed consent of the patient, parent, or appropriate Substitute Decision Maker; - iii. theft of drugs: - iv. violation of the criminal code; - v. failure to be available while on call; - vi. failure to respect patients' rights; - vii. breach of confidentiality; - viii. failure to provide transfer of responsibility for patient care; - ix. failure to keep proper documentation in patient charts; - x. sexual impropriety with a patient; - xi. being under the influence of alcohol or drugs while participating in patient care or on call; - xii. any other conduct unbecoming of a practicing healthcare professional. - c.
+Breach of any of the above principles of behaviour may result in a report to the Chief of Staff, to the VP Medical & Academic Affairs, to the appropriate faculty's training program, or as required by statute, be reported to the relevant professional association.
 Any such breach may be cause for dismissal from the elective at Lakeridge Health.